 Mistakes can be made and refunds difficult to recoup

-How do I set up a CPA?
+How do I cancel a recurring payment?

 What happens to my CPA if I switch my bank account provider?

 If you’re switching bank accounts through the seven-day switching guarantee, direct debits and standing orders will be automatically moved across, but CPAs won’t.